-The Australian Studies Journal (ISSN 1864-3957) is the annual academic publication issued by the editors on behalf of the German Association for Australian Studies with a regular issue in summer and special issues in spring and autumn.
+The Australian Studies Journal (ISSN 1864-3957) is an academic publication issued by the editors on behalf of the German Association for Australian Studies with a regular issue in summer and special issues in spring and autumn.

 The current issue can be found here.
 Previous issues have been published as hard copies only, but are now made available online in the archive on this website.
 Full texts of the issues are gradually added.

 The Australian Studies Journal pursues the following objectives: